davekellam/davekellam/readme.md

-# 👋 I'm Dave Kellam
+# 👋 I'm Dave

-I'm a developer, designer and teacher, living in Montréal.

-## About

 I've been creating on the web for 30 years.

 WordPress has been my primary tool to do so for the last 20 or so.
-I've used it to create sites for newspapers, television, Fortune 500 companies, non-profits, mom & pop shops, friends, and everything in between.
+I've used it to create sites for newspapers, television, Fortune&nbsp;500 companies, non-profits, universities, and various arts &amp; culture institutions.

-If you'd like to build something get in touch.

 ---